boystrange/ProgramVerification/src/Chapter/AexpBexp.lagda.md

 letting Agda to evaluate the left and right-hand sides of the equation.

 The case `a == V y` is rather subtle.
-A tentative proof would be
+A naive proof would be

+                   lemma-subst-aexp (V y) a' x s = x =Vn y

+But the type of the right-hand side is `Bool` instead of being an equation `_==_` as required.
+A further attempt would be

                    lemma-subst-aexp (V y) a' x s = if x =Vn y then refl else refl

-However the right hand side of it does not type check.
-The reason is that the two `refl` in the `if_then_else_` above have different types namely
+However the right-hand side of this proof does not type check.
+The reason is that the two `refl` in `if x =Vn y then refl else refl` above  have different types namely

                    aval a' s == aval a' s    and     s y == s y